qmat-geqs/qmat-geqs.github.io/index.md

 ## Who are we?

+### Romain Beauclaire
+> *Student in mathematics, Department of Mathematics and Computer Science, University of Strasbourg.*

+The group's mathematician.

+### Simon Beaudoin
+> *Student in fundamental physics and QMat member, Faculty of Physics and Engineering, University of Strasbourg.*

+Feynman's first fan.

 ### Loris Delafosse
+> *Student in fundamental physics and QMat member, Faculty of Physics and Engineering, University of Strasbourg.*

+Coordinator of the GeQS research group.

+### Amr Hussein
-> *Student in physics, Faculty of Physics and Engineering, University of Strasbourg.*
+> *Student in fundamental physics, Faculty of Physics and Engineering, University of Strasbourg.*

-Perhaps, if you're patient enough, some content will be added here!
+Specialist in 3-simplexes.

+### Maxence Pandini
+> *Student in fundamental physics and QMat member, Faculty of Physics and Engineering, University of Strasbourg.*

+Specialist in polymer physics.

 ### Antoine Royer
 > *Student in oceanography, atmospheric physics and climatology, Faculty of Sciences and Engineering, University of Toulouse III (Paul Sabatier).*

-I Manage the IT part of the project, providing and maintaining a fully documented Python package.
+I manage the IT part of the project, providing and maintaining a fully documented Python package.